Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

-We introduce the main subject of this article, spectral curve fibrations associated with integrable Lax equations.
-Let us consider a $2n$-dimensional integrable system with $n$ functionally independent conserved quantities $H_1,\dots,H_n$ and a Lax pair.
-Spectral curve fibrations of this integrable system are surfaces $\phi_i\colon X_i\to \pr^1$ whose general fiber at $h_i\in\pr^1$ is a spectral curve of the system with $H_i=h_i~(i=1,\dots,n)$. \personalnote{A spectral curve fibration of this integrable system is a proper flat morphism between complex algebraic varieties $\phi\colon X\to B$ whose general fiber at ${\bf h}=(h_1,\dots,h_n)\in B$ is the spectral curve of the system with $H_i=h_i~(i=1,\dots,n)$.}
+We introduce the main subject of this article, fibration of spectral curves associated with integrable Lax equations.
+Let us consider a $2n$-dimensional integrable system with a Lax pair.
+The spectral curve is parametrized by $n$ functionally independent first integrals $H_1,\dots,H_n$. \begin{thm} Each elliptic surface whose general fiber is a spectral curve of the autonomous 2-dimensional Painlev\'e equation has the following singular fiber at $H=\infty$.

-\begin{thm} Each autonomous 2-dimensional Painlev\'e equation defines elliptic surface as the spectral curve fibration.
-The types of singular fiber at $H=\infty$ are listed as follows.

 \end{thm} \begin{proof} First, let us consider the first Painlev\'e equation

 The first Painlev\'e equation has a Lax form